 Understanding Violence And Abuse

 Anyone can experience violence and abuse.
-See this page to help you understand signs of abuse and why it might happen.
+Read on to help you understand signs of abuse and why it might happen.

 Anyone can experience violence and abuse.
 Some kinds like hitting, choking or using weapons are easy to recognize as violence.
 But there are other ways people can be abusive that might not be so obvious.
 You may experience violence and abuse in a dating or romantic relationship, from an acquaintance or stranger, or from a parent or caregiver.